hailelagi/hailelagi.com/content/writing/trees-for-fun-and-profit.md

 - Consistency

 Consistency is a tricky topic.
 In a way we can think of _referential integrity_ as a consistent property of a database but is it?
 You define a primary key and a foreign key and specify a logical relationship between entities based on this -- but really you're defining an interface and specifying a contract with an invariant that must be implemented.
 ETS does not have referential integrity, check constraints or schema validation, it stores/retrieves data agnostic of the kind or shape and enforces a serializable/linearizable api for concurrent reads and writes to every function API.

-## Persistence and Durability

-ETS has an alternative implementation call Disk-Based Term Storage.
-What happens when you write some data to disk?

-There are roughly three odd roads/paths on a single node db:

-- you write to buffered memory which schedules writes.
-- you write to virtual memory and negotiate magic with the kernel.
-- you write direct to real memory.

-Why does the Kernel/OS want you to buffer or write to "fake" memory in the first place? -- it's mostly performance, ergonomics(you really don't want the complexity of raw memory unless you're into databases!) and security.

- > disks have relatively long seek times, reflecting how long it takes the desired part of the disk to rotate under the read/write head.
-Once the head is in the right place, the data moves relatively quickly, and it costs about the same to read a large data block as it does to read a single byte

-There's some nuance wheter this is an SSD or HDD, but the gist is it's lipstick on a pig.
-The data has to travel up, traverse the dragons and castles of memory heirarchy and the weird and wonderful complexity an OS hides -- [syscalls are an abstraction remember?](https://pages.cs.wisc.edu/~remzi/OSFEP/intro-syscall.pdf) Most of the time Buffered IO works and when that's unacceptable, wrangling with mmap is an option -- but [there are caveats](https://www.cidrdb.org/cidr2022/papers/p13-crotty.pdf), which are [subtle](https://www.symas.com/post/are-you-sure-you-want-to-use-mmap-in-your-dbms) and [not obvious](https://ravendb.net/articles/re-are-you-sure-you-want-to-use-mmap-in-your-database-management-system), so perhaps you definitely want to directly write to memory and find all [sorts of hidden fun?](https://15445.courses.cs.cmu.edu/fall2020/notes/05-bufferpool.pdf)

-[Getting this right is hard](https://wiki.postgresql.org/wiki/Fsync_Errors).
-However there's [hope](https://github.com/axboe/liburing/wiki/io_uring-and-networking-in-2023) in [io_uring](https://github.com/axboe/liburing) that's [the future?](https://lwn.net/Articles/902466/)

 ## Summary & Benchmarks
 <!-- here -->